francescofers/TAS2RsPredictor/README.md

 # TAS2RsPredictor

-Both the models take as input a .txt file containing the SMILES of the query molecules Change the PATH variable in the evaluation scripts to input your own SMILES
+Both the models take as input a .txt file containing the SMILES of the query molecules.
+Change the PATH variable in the evaluation scripts to input your own SMILES.

 ## Setting up the environment